Professional Indemnity Insurance Covers

 What if the professional in question offered poor advice to the client deliberately?
 Of course, in such cases, the insurance won’t provide any protection.
 Similarly, if there’s any violation of law, fraud, dishonesty, or malicious act that resulted in the client making any legal claims – in such cases, the professional liability insurance won’t provide the coverage.
 Also, if the services provider made any guarantee or In insurance, it is an undertaking by an insured person that something will, or will not, be done.
 More to the client in connection with their services, the insurance won’t cover that either.

 Different insurance companies have their own set of terms and conditions.
 So, what’s covered under the professional liability insurance and what’s not may vary among them.
 This is why it’s important that before you make any financial commitment, you should be aware of these terms and conditions.

 This is where having insurance brokers by your side can be very helpful.
 They can take you through these terms and conditions, and explain to you better what plans from which insurer covers what.
 They can even assist you to find a good indemnity plan that fits your exact needs and budget.
-So, consult an insurance broker and get their help in buying a good professional indemnity policy.
+So, consult an insurance broker and get their help in buying a good professional indemnity The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 Don’t assume that your clients can’t and won’t sue you.
 Because when they do, it can cost you a lot of money.
 Small, preventive measures that require little investment can make all the difference in your business continuity, growth, and sustainability.